ScottLiu2003/MoveGCL/README.md

 ## 📊 Data set
 ### Trajectory data
-The trajectory data is stored in the `traj_data` directory.
+The trajectory data is stored in the `./traj_data` directory.
 Each line in the text files represents a single user's trajectory over three consecutive days, formatted as:
 ```bash
 1391097 0 8 1104,0,0,0,0;1137,0,9,9,1;1137,1,0,39,0;1137,2,3,51,0;1103,2,17,14,1;1137,2,22,5,1
 ```